Bach Flow on Homogeneous Products: Bach flow on locally homogeneous products

 Since $g_{22}$ and $g_{33}$ go to infinity, and $g_{11}$ goes to zero, this must eventually become and stay positive and so the fraction $\frac{g_{33} - g_{22}}{(g_{11})^2}$ must eventually decrease.
 Since $\frac{1}{g_{11}}$ diverges, this impiles that $\frac{g_{33} - g_{22}}{g_{11}}$ must converge to zero. \end{proof}

-We are now in a position to prove Theorem \ref{sl2rthm}.
+We are now in a position to prove Theorem~\ref{sl2rthm}.
 The proof requires considering a few different possibilities and ruling out any option other than what is described in the theorem.

-\begin{proof} (of Theorem \ref{sl2rthm}) Without loss of generality, we may restrict our attention to flows that satisfy $g_{22} \leq g_{33}$.
-Now, first suppose $g_{00} \rightarrow n > 0$, with the goal of ruling this possibility out.
+\begin{proof}[Proof of Theorem \ref{sl2rthm}] Without loss of generality, we may restrict our attention to flows that satisfy $g_{22} \leq g_{33}$.
+Now, first suppose $g_{00}$ converges to a value greater than zero, with the goal of ruling this possibility out.
 Consider two possibilities.
 Suppose first that $g_{22}$ remains bounded above.
-By Lemma \ref{g33g22fraclemma} $g_{33}$ must remain bounded as well.
+By Lemma~\ref{g33g22fraclemma}, $g_{33}$ must remain bounded as well.
 From this, since $\det g$ is constant, we know that $g_{11}$ remains bounded above and also below by some positive number.

 By Lemma \ref{g00g22prodlemma}, $g_{22}$ is increasing, since $g_{00}$ is decreasing, so since $g_{22}$ is bounded, it must converge.
-By Lemma \ref{odeconvergencelemma}, there must be a point where $\dtime g_{22} = 0$.
-This contradicts the fact, from the proof of Lemma \ref{g00g22prodlemma}, that $\dtime g_{22}$ is positive in the given domain.
+By Lemma~\ref{odeconvergencelemma}, there must be a point where $\dtime g_{22} = 0$.
+This contradicts the fact, from the proof of Lemma~\ref{g00g22prodlemma}, that $\dtime g_{22}$ is positive in the given domain.

 This implies that $g_{22}$ goes to infinity, and so must $g_{33}$.
 Since we are still working with the possibility that $g_{00}$ does not go to zero, we may conclude that $g_{11}$ converges to zero, again since $\det g$ is constant.